Gardening Answers Knowledgebase

 The chemical in rooting hormone (usually Indole-3-Butyric acid) acts as a growth stimulator.
 In commercial rooting hormone formulations, it may be combined with fungicide to prevent the development of fungus/fungal diseases during the rooting process, as is the case with a common brand, Rootone, which contains Thiram (a fungicide).
 The Environmental Protection Agency has more information about Indole-3-Butyric acid.

 If you would rather not use synthetic rooting hormone, you can skip this stage altogether, or you can try making willow water to encourage rooting instead.
-University of Arkansas Extension explains how to do this:
+Oregon State University explains how to make a rooting tonic using willow (page 2).

 Link to this record only (permalink)